 Medication and hormonal treatment for endometriosis

-Medication such as painkillers may be prescribed for menstrual pain.
+Medication such as painkillers may be prescribed by your gynaecologist for menstrual pain.
 Often, hormonal suppression of the menstrual cycle with birth control pills or injections may be recommended.
 Unfortunately, endometriosis is a condition which tends to worsen with time.

 Endometriosis Surgery including endometriotic cysts